Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 It's compatible with 5-axis CNC centers, milling machines, EDMs, and CMMs, making it a versatile component for integrated manufacturing.

-How is the Pneumatic Zero Point Plate installed?
+How is the Pneumatic Zero-Point Plate installed?

 Installation is typically done via a standard bolt pattern onto the machine table.
 It connects to the machine's pneumatic interface for actuation and requires locating pins for initial alignment.